 - Sensory-motor functions

-Medication for brain damage aims to help people control pain, cognitive difficulties, and emotional difficulties.
-When children who’ve suffered brain damage enter school, there is a risk of attention deficit problems, hyperactivity, seizures, and more.
-If brain damage leads to cerebral palsy, antispasmodic and anti-seizure medication can help children control seizures and spastic, uncontrollable movements.
-Medication for attention, focus, and concentration may include methylphenidate and bromocriptine.
+Medication for brain damage aims to help people control pain, cognitive difficulties and emotional difficulties.
+When children enter school, there is a risk of attention deficit problems, hyperactivity, seizures and more.
+If the child has cerebral palsy, antispasmodic and anti-seizure medication can help children control seizures and spastic, uncontrollable movements.
+Medication for attention, focus and concentration may include methylphenidate (Ritalin) and bromocriptine (Parlodel).

-In addition, as infants grow older, problems with aggression, anxiety, and depression may surface.
-Medications such as antidepressants and carbamamazapine may be prescribed.
+In addition, as infants grow older, problems with aggression, anxiety and depression may surface.
+Medications such as antidepressants and carbamamazapine (Tegretol) may be prescribed.

-Brain damaged children who are paralyzed and/or unable to feed themselves or take medication, an pump or IV may be used to administer medication and food.
+Children with severe injuries who have paralysis or are unable to feed themselves may require an IV pump in order to administer medication and food.